skoubya/AggiePong/README.md

 # AggiePong

-TO RUN:
+A multiplayer web-based game.
+Two players connect to the same webpage to play against each other.

+## How to Run

 In terminal: run `node server.js` in AggiePong folder

-Open page "compute.cs.tamu.edu:10072" (or whatever port number you changed to in the server.js file)
+Open page "\<local machine address\>:\<port number indicated in server.js\>"

+## Additional Information

 IdeaMache: https://ideamache.ecologylab.net/e/o7xZ23X9tg/